Statistical mechanics from quantum envariance and exchange symmetry: Results

-\item \textbf{Quantum Correction to the Saha Equation:} Incorporating indistinguishability through environment-induced entanglement yields a modified Saha relation for ionization equilibrium~\cite{saha1921(2),mihalas1978} as shown in Eq.~\eqref{54} where $\Gamma_{\text{ind}} = 1/(N_e!\,N_p!)$ is an entanglement-induced indistinguishability factor.
-This multiplicative suppression term reduces the effective ionization fraction at high densities, consistent with Pauli exclusion and exchange symmetry.
-In the dilute (classical) limit $\Gamma_{\text{ind}}\to1$, recovering the conventional Saha equation, while in dense or degenerate regimes the correction becomes non-negligible, extending the applicability of the Saha equilibrium to quantum plasmas and ultracold gases.
+\item \textbf{Entanglement-Based Interpretation of the Saha Equation:} Incorporating indistinguishability within each particle species through environment-induced entanglement yields an effective quantum-information--based reformulation of the Saha equilibrium for ionization~\cite{saha1921(2),mihalas1978}, as shown in Eq.~\eqref{54}, where $\Gamma_{\text{ind}} = 1/(N_e!\,N_p!)$ is an entanglement-induced indistinguishability factor.
+This factor represents the same permutation correction already implicit in quantum statistical mechanics and leads to a suppression of the effective ionization fraction at high densities.
+In the dilute (classical) limit $\Gamma_{\text{ind}}\to1$, the conventional Saha equation is recovered, while in dense or partially degenerate regimes the correction becomes non-negligible, consistent with known exchange and quantum-degeneracy effects in plasmas.